 Tip: Pay for your order at the cashiers first, then take your slip to the relevant chef and watch while he makes your meal.

 South Africa has never been praised for its public transport network, and for locals without their own vehicles it can be an uphill battle to get from A to B. Times thankfully changed, and things have been looking up; especially since the introduction of Cape Town’s MyCiTi buses in 2010.
 This transport system is a great way to experience Cape Town’s best way to get around with public transport.
 There are stations in and around Cape Town.
 Head to one to get a myconnect card for R35.

 Tip: The MyCiTi Bus System is not to be confused with the City Sightseeing Red Buses which are sometimes far better suited to tourists and first-time visitors to the city.
-The Airport Express gets you to or from Cape Town International for R73.
+The Airport Express gets you to or from Cape Town International for less than 100 bucks.

 Discover another side of the charming scene that Kloof Street offers!
-Kloof Street House is a local institution on Kloof Street.
+Kloof Street House is a local institution on… you guessed it… Kloof Street.
 That’s thanks to the restaurant’s cosy, refined ambience, exceptional décor and eclectic cuisine.
 This elegant Victorian house is home to lovely leafy gardens, which transform into a stunning sight at night with beautiful lighting.

-Tip: Make sure you head there on Sundays.
-That’s when you can catch live jazz performances, enjoy idyllic lunches or relaxing times chilling with a drink.
+Tip: Make sure you head there on Sundays to catch live jazz performances, enjoy idyllic lunches or relaxing times chilling with a drink.
 Just another way to experience Cape Town’s slow lifestyle.

 Whether you’re from Sandton, Umhlanga or Soweto, we hope you’ll find a fine balance of places and activities that truly showcase the best way to experience Cape Town’s diversity and uniqueness.
 The city really does have everything and more you could want in a holiday destination.
 The real experiences, however, lie just off the beaten path waiting for you to find them.